 1. Research the businesses we frequent and see the politicians they are financially backing

 Money talks and that means that while corporations might wield their financial power without regard for environmental responsibility, consumers can also vote with our dollars by not patronizing these businesses.
 Collectively, this could result in corporations having less money to lobby for environmentally regressive policies and to donate to politicians who would introduce this legislation.
-Open Secrets is a nonprofit that acts as a comprehensive resource for researching the current ends-and-outs of campaign finance.
+Open Secrets is a nonprofit that acts as a comprehensive resource for researching the current ins-and-outs of campaign finance.

 2. For B Corps specifically, inform others about what we do and how to get involved